 The coal seemed endless, and it was high quality, so Nanaimo grew steadily for the next half century.
 People came from all over the place to exploit the coal, timber, sandstone, fisheries, and each other.
-Try to imagine a bustling town described by Charles Dickens, carved out of the mossy, forested coastline of the Gulf Islands region.
+Imagine a bustling town described by Charles Dickens, carved out of the mossy, forested coastline of the Gulf Islands region.

 North America's last Hudson's Bay Company free-standing bastion (blockhouse) is here in Nanaimo.
-We call it the Bastion of course, and its cannons are still fired on occasion, inviting citizens to look out across the harbour and to remember ships breaking up under fire 150 years ago, as they tried to land on the shore and pillage the fort.
-(But, that never actually happened, though the explosion of the Oscar in 1913 was far more exciting, anyway.)
+We call it the Bastion of course, and its cannons are still fired on occasion, inviting citizens to look out across the harbour and to remember the Dutch ships that broke up under fire 150 years ago, as they tried to land on the shore and pillage the fort.
+(I'm just making that up — but the explosion of the Oscar in 1913 was far more exciting, anyway.)

 Nanaimo is thriving.
 Nanaimo is dead.

 This is an old city (for BC), and no amount of teal-coloured paint will hide the rot at our wharfs.
-Nanaimo has a Pacific Northwest Gothic thing — you know, that thing with tugboats and ravens and a cloudy sky.
-It's palpable as you walk downtown, or explore the thunderous beaches and misty forests.
+Nanaimo has a Pacific Northwest Gothic thing — that thing with tugboats and ravens and a cloudy sky.
+It's palpable as you walk downtown or explore the thunderous beaches and misty forests.

-It's a "ghost town" to the extent that there was a boom and it's over.
-We're no longer digging millions of tons of high-grade coal out of the ground, like we did in the Victorian era and onward into the first third of the twentieth century.
+It's a "ghost town" to the extent that there was a boom and it sort of ended 60 years ago.
+Or at least it changed - we're no longer digging millions of tons of high-grade anthracite coal out of the ground like we did for 100 years.
 There were ridiculous amounts of money moving around in those days, and the streets of Nanaimo were packed by a much denser population.
 It must have been very cool, to be in a seaside city like Nanaimo in the days before television and cars.